salcedoe/MtMdocs/docs/volumeProcessing/medicalSurfaceRendering.md

 title("Right Kidney")
 ```

 >mmPlotMask2Surface returns a handle to the surface render (`hp`).
 Notice here we input the mask of the kidney (`segS.mask`) as the first input.
 We also input the transformation matrix, `tform`, as the third input.
-This  properly transforms the segmentation into anatomical space (millimeter space).
+This transforms the segmentation into anatomical space (millimeter space).

 ![img-name](images/surface-render-right-kidney.png){ width="250"}